prshanthreddy/Hotel_Reviews/README.md

-# Exageration in fake vs. authentic reviews for luxury and budget hotels.
+# Exaggeration in fake vs. authentic reviews for luxury and budget hotels.

 ## Software and tools required